 “Even among Colombians, like I once introduced myself and the guy asked ‘Oh, where is your taparrabo?’ and I was like ‘Yeah, it’s at home!’ so it’s always that kind of stuff … at some point I just take it as a joke because there’s no other way to approach it,” Osorio said.
 “You could tell me that and I’m just gonna laugh about it and that’s about it.
 Honestly, I don’t care but it’s just something I wasn’t used to when I lived [in Colombia] and here it’s just more of the same, right?
 I mean it shouldn’t be like that, but it is.”

-Cultural misconceptions are also a common occurrence for Brittany Diaz, who shares the same Indigenous identity as Saul.
-Diaz voiced her frustrations on the misinformation of Taíno culture, stating inaccurate textbooks and white-bias as the cause and leaving a poignant message about Indigenous pride.
+Cultural misconceptions are also a common occurrence for someone, who shares the same Indigenous identity as Saul.
+A student voiced their frustrations on the misinformation of Taíno culture, stating inaccurate textbooks and white-bias as the cause and leaving a poignant message about Indigenous pride.